-English majors with the Creative Writing concentration edit the university's student art and literary journal; serve as mentors to seventh graders in our Early College Writers in the Schools Program; and participate in the coffee house Red Earth Reading Series.
-Our MFA graduate students help to produce and edit the national professional journals Arts & Letters and the Flannery O'Connor Review, and also help to host our annual visiting writers series featuring National Book Award winners, Yale Younger Poets Award winners, Pulitzer Prize winners, and outstanding younger writers who visit classes and offer readings from their works.
+English majors with the Creative Writing concentration edit the university's student art and literary journal The Peacock's Feet; serve as mentors to seventh graders in our Early College Writers in the Schools Program; and participate in the coffee house Red Earth Reading Series.
+Our MFA graduate students produce and edit the national professional journals Arts & Letters and the Flannery O'Connor Review, and help to host our annual visiting writers series featuring National Book Award winners, Yale Younger Poets Award winners, Pulitzer Prize winners, and outstanding younger writers who visit classes and offer readings from their works.

 We offer everything you could find at more expensive private liberal arts colleges, or flagship state universities where most graduate MFA programs are found.
 We offer students a place to learn, to grow, to succeed; to be a name, not a number.

 We don't offer football tailgate weekends, but you can kayak, or walk along the Oconee River at the Greenway Park and Riverwalk.
 Or drink a cup of home-brewed java while you write your poems, or your novel, at a downtown or campus coffee shop.